Rocket engine nozzle: Specific impulse

 which is simply the vacuum thrust minus the force of the ambient atmospheric pressure acting over the exit plane.

 Essentially then, for rocket nozzles, the ambient pressure acting on the engine cancels except over the exit plane of the rocket engine in a rearward direction, while the exhaust jet generates forward thrust.

+Specific impulse is often expressed as a product of characteristic velocity $c^*$ and thrust coefficient $C_F$ (divided by standard gravity).
+The performance of the nozzle is summarized by the thrust coefficient; characteristic velocity is a measure of combustion chamber performance and largely unrelated to nozzle design.

 Aerostatic back-pressure and optimal expansion

 As the gas travels down the expansion part of the nozzle, the pressure and temperature decrease, while the speed of the gas increases.

-The supersonic nature of the exhaust jet means that the pressure of the exhaust can be significantly different from ambient pressure – the outside air is unable to equalize the pressure upstream due to the very high jet velocity.
+The supersonic nature of the exhaust jet means that the pressure of the exhaust can be significantly different from ambient pressure—the outside air is unable to equalize the pressure upstream due to the very high jet velocity.
 Therefore, for supersonic nozzles, it is actually possible for the pressure of the gas exiting the nozzle to be significantly below or very greatly above ambient pressure.

 If the exit pressure is too low, then the jet can separate from the nozzle.
 This is often unstable, and the jet will generally cause large off-axis thrusts and may mechanically damage the nozzle.

-This separation generally occurs if the exit pressure drops below roughly 30–45% of ambient, but separation may be delayed to far lower pressures if the nozzle is designed to increase the pressure at the rim, as is achieved with the SSME (1–2 psi at 15 psi ambient).
+This separation generally occurs if the exit pressure drops below roughly 30-45% of ambient, but separation may be delayed to far lower pressures if the nozzle is designed to increase the pressure at the rim, as is achieved with the Space Shuttle Main Engine (SSME) (1-2 psi at 15 psi ambient).

 In addition, as the rocket engine starts up or throttles, the chamber pressure varies, and this generates different levels of efficiency.
 At low chamber pressures the engine is almost inevitably going to be grossly over-expanded.